craftweg/website/priv/posts/2019-04-04-whats-the-value.md

 ---
 title: What's the value?
-excerpt: I've been recently asking myself for the value of the things that I do.
+description: I've been recently asking myself for the value of the things that I do.
 I used to learn and work on things that did not bring any value to my life and therefor were a waste of my time.
 categories: [reflection, focus, goals]
 ---